Temperance Flowerdew: Third marriage

-Sir George Yeardley died on November 13, 1627.
+Yeardley died on November 13, 1627.
 On March 31, 1628, Flowerdew married his successor, Governor Francis West.

-Temperance Flowerdew died in December of the same year, leaving her three children, aged 5, 8, and 10, as orphans, the estate she had inherited from Yeardley was divided among their three children.
-George Yeardley's brother, Ralph Yeardley, became trustee for the property.
+Flowerdew died in December of the same year, leaving her three children, aged 5, 8, and 10, as orphans, the estate she had inherited from Yeardley was divided among their three children.
+Yeardley's brother, Ralph Yeardley, became trustee for the property.
 Governor West went to London to contest the will, but failed in the effort.